 Either the products of your competitors have these features or they don’t.
 It’s really straightforward.
-The next thing you should do is to evaluate your own product and see how you stand with the competition.
+Next, you should evaluate your own product and see how you stand with the competition.
 Which features are unique about your product?

 Also, evaluate yours and your competitor’s pricing system.
 Just because you offer the same or similar product in the market does not mean that you will offer the same price.
-Pricing is affected by production costs, packaging costs, shipping costs and marketing costs.
-If your competitor’s product is exactly the same as yours but they still want to offer it at a much lower price, it means that they might be in financial trouble and that’s an extremely valuable information that you can use to position yourself even stronger in the marketplace.
+Pricing is affected by production costs, packaging costs, shipping costs, and marketing costs.
+If your competitor’s product is exactly the same as yours but they still want to offer it at a much lower price, it means that they might be in financial trouble.
+That’s extremely valuable information that you can use to position yourself even stronger in the marketplace.

 The best indicator of a company’s sales performance is the market share.
-Even if your competition has a product that is lower in quality than your product, if the competition generates enough sales, they can define product standards in the industry and influence perceptions about the product or service.
+For example, your competition has a product that is lower in quality than your product.
+If the competition generates enough sales, they can define product standards in the industry and influence perceptions about the product or service too.